-- Reversible "Emergency" Orange Nylon Satin Lining: Originals were a semi-thick Rayon based satin lining with a thin wool backing.
-Without driving the cost of our jackets into the stratosphere by having custom rayon fabric milled, we've picked a very nice nylon based satin that is very very close in appearance and feel to the originals.
-We DID NOT use cheap thin Taslon nylon you find in 99% of any flight jacket reproductions.
+- Reversible "Emergency" Orange Satin Lining: Originals were a semi-thick Rayon based satin lining with a thin wool backing.
+Without driving the cost of our jackets into the stratosphere by having custom rayon fabric milled, we've picked a very nice polyester satin that is very very close in appearance and feel to the originals.
+We DID NOT use cheap thin scratchy Taslon you find in 99% of any flight jacket reproductions.

 - Cut edge twill Type 2 style NASA meatball: We have painstakingly worked with our patch embroidery people to accurately recreate the correct type 2 style Meatball.
 You won't be displeased.

 - Pocket flaps: Correct size, angles, and mid chest placement.
 Often mis-sized, mis-shapen, or lower on the body compared to the originals, ours are right on the money.